Jt80149/dotfiles/homefiles/sysinstallREADME.md

 "what would a script from AWS Command Line Interface (CLI) look like?"
 "give me another one"

-(I asked it these because I didn't realize I wasn't even on the ubuntu server. )
+(I asked it these because I didn't realize I wasn't on the ubuntu server. )
 ![errors](https://github.com/user-attachments/assets/c2a75057-be5e-4ce8-a733-6b2774400418)